arfro/scala-with-cats/READme.md

-These are my non-code notes from the book.
-This is all in my words.
+These are my non-code notes from _Scala with Cats_ by Noel Welsh and Dave Gurnell.
+A mix of my own words and cool quotes.
+Get the book, it's awesome!

 ## Semigroup
 It has to do with an <b>operation</b>, NOT a data type.
 Semigroup is an operation that: